richardcase/paymentssvc/docs/design.md

 # Payments Service

 Contoso requires a service to help with the processing of payments.
-This documents contain the high level design for the new **Payments API Service**.
+This documents contains the high level design for the new **Payments API Service**.

 *Date Created: 02/02/19*